yh1008/speech-to-text/local/README.md

 ### Acoustic Data

 Upon recreating utterance id based on start and end time from each recording, we end up with 40712 utterances.

+- [x] utt2spk
+spk2utt
+text
+wav.scp
+segments